Zacbaron/Docs/pages/mydoc/mydoc_operations.md

 The Operations dashboard is a hub for back office operators to be able to move seamlessly between Member CRM’s various operational tasks.
 These tasks (including day-to-day or periodic processes) include:

- - New Company List - New companies in pending state
+ - New Company List - Approve new company registrations
- - Entitlements List - Entitlements to be approved.
+ - Entitlements List - Review and approve entitlements.
- - Refunds List - Refunds List for company or member
+ - Refunds List - Refunds for company or member (i.e. outbound payments) pending approval.
- - New Member List - New members pending review
+ - New Member List - New members pending review who were added by employers when processing returns online.
- - Deregister Batch List - Batches for deregistration of Members
+ - Deregister Batch List - Manage deregistration of members based on fund specific rules.
- - Submitted Returns Pending Review - Returns submitted by companies that require review
+ - Returns Pending Review - Returns submitted by companies that require review
- - Returns By Owner - Returns by owner
+ - Returns By Owner - A list or returns assigned to an operator.
- - Tasks - Tasks
+ - Tasks - A list of all tasks by due date for one or more users.
- - Correspondence - Correspondence
+ - Correspondence - A list of inbound correspondence (e.g. Email, SMS, Documents) that require review and or action.

 {% include image.html file="backoffice/operations.png" alt="Operations" caption="Operations" %}